doug-pires/de-fipe/docs/RFC.md

 - Task 3:
    1. Open Browser
    2. Read *reference months* and iterate over them to extract *brands*,*models*, *manufacturing year - fuel*
-   3. After finishing one *reference month* we will save as Delta Table partitioned by *reference month*
+   3. After finishing one *brand* we will save as Delta Table
+   4. Create **Checkpoint**
-   4. Repeat the Cycle
+   5. Repeat the Cycle
 - Task 4:
   1. Read the tables on `Bronze` apply data cleansing, validation, add new columns and save it as Delta Table into `Silver Layer`
 - Task 5: